ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

 While supported targets are built and provided to customers, the Ferrocene test suite may not always be fully executed.

-Supported targets may be removed for any reason after a deprecation period of 1 year, or special circumstances, such as the target vendor no longer supports the target.
+Supported targets may be removed from future release after a deprecation period of 1 year after announcement or when circumstances outside our control require removal, for example when the target vendor no longer supports the target.

 Supported targets can often be qualified or quality managed upon request.